 Facebook Pixel changes that situation by adding a piece of code to your website that allows Facebook to track activity on your website and match it up with active Facebook users.
 You get a full picture of activity between your website and Facebook.
 And THEN the really cool stuff happens…

 The most common use of the Facebook Pixel, aside from activity tracking, is remarketing.
 Remarketing is when you show people ads for things that they’ve already looked at but haven’t purchased yet (if you’re doing it right, at least).
-Facebook Pixel allows you to track what people are looking at on your website and then serve them ads on Facebook for those products, services, or which are targeted to the interests that they’ve displayed.
+Facebook Pixel allows you to track what people are looking at on your website and then serve them ads on Facebook for those products, or services.
 Remarketing can be an extremely effective tool for tipping customers over the line to conversion.

 If you want to go a little bit further into leveraging your Facebook Pixel, you can use it to create some super-targeted custom audiences.
-Facebook Pixel allows you to use website activity to target an audience in addition to the already powerful Facebook audience targeting.
+Facebook Pixel allows you to target website activity in addition to the already powerful Facebook audience targeting.
 Custom audiences allow you to create audiences like:

 - People who have purchased a product from you in the past but have not done so within the last 30 days and whose purchases did NOT include a specific product but who DO live within a 10-mile radius of your distribution center.

 - People who work in your target industry and who have visited your website multiple times (or for an extended time–Facebook can track time on site), who have read your website content regarding pricing structure, but who haven’t filled out the contact form.